samousavih/pricing-rules/README.md

-# sample checkout card with flexible pricing rules
+# Sample checkout card with flexible pricing rules

 Calculates total price on a customer checkout based on pricing rules defined for the customer